symbiosis-cloud/symbiosis-docs/docs/guides/hpa.md

 sidebar_position: 4
 ---

-# Horizontal Pod Autoscaling
+# Horizontal Pod Autoscaler (HPA)

-This guide will help you set up a Horizontal Pod Autoscaler in your cluster.
+This guide will help you set up a Horizontal Pod Autoscaler (also called HPA) in your cluster.

+In short, A Horizontal Pod Autoscaler will autoscale your workload (deployments, statefulsets etc) based on metrics such as CPU or Memory.
+When the metric(s) that you wish to use (for example CPU usage) exceeds your defined thresholds the HPA will automatically scale your workload up.
+Should the average utilisation drop the HPA will scale your workload down again.

-You can find more information about what Horizontal Pod Autoscaler is and how it works [here](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
+You can find more information about what an HPA is and how it works [here](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).

 ## Installing the Kubernetes Metrics Server

-In order to use a Horizontal Pod Autoscaler you will need to enable the Kubernetes Metrics Server.
+In order to use an HPA you will need to enable the Kubernetes Metrics Server.
 This can be easily done via Kubectl or Helm.
-A Horizontal Pod Autoscaler uses the Metrics Server in order to determine the current usage of pods so it can make accurate scaling decisions.
+An HPA uses the Metrics Server in order to determine the current usage of pods so it can make accurate scaling decisions.

 ### Option 1) Installation via kubectl (easiest)